lukaszraczylo/graphql-monitoring-proxy/README.md

 - **Memory limits**: Set maximum memory usage via `CACHE_MAX_MEMORY_SIZE` (default: 100MB)
 - **Entry limits**: Set maximum number of entries via `CACHE_MAX_ENTRIES` (default: 10,000)
-- **Smart eviction**: When limits are reached, the cache will automatically evict the least recently used entries
+- **Eviction**: When limits are reached, the default cache backend evicts the entries closest to expiry first.
+Set `CACHE_USE_LRU=true` to use the LRU backend instead, which evicts the least recently used entries
 - **Compression**: Large cache entries are automatically compressed to reduce memory footprint
 - **Memory monitoring**: Memory usage is tracked and reported in metrics